 Wokha has its share of goosebumps-inducing attractions, thanks largely to the landscaping skills of Mother Nature.
 The results of nature’s skills are quite evident in the Mount Tiyi, the Doyang and Chubi rivers as also in the Totsu Wozhu lake.

-Arunachal Pradesh is closeted with borders that it share with Tibet on the north, Burma in the east and Bhutan on the west.
+Arunachal Pradesh is closeted with borders that it share with Tibet on the north, Burma on the east, and Bhutan on the west.
 This makes it mandatory to have an ILP while you visit many places in the state-including these beauties:

-Declared aa a World Heritage Site, Ziro-also called the Apatani Plateau, is made beautiful with pine bamboo groves and the charming Talley Valley.
-There’s a fish farm and also a wild life sanctuary for animal lovers.
+Declared as a World Heritage Site, Ziro-also called the Apatani Plateau, is made beautiful with pine bamboo groves and the charming Talley Valley.
+There’s a fish farm and also a wildlife sanctuary for animal lovers.

 Located about 10,000 feet above the Main Sea Level, Tawang is a beautiful part of the word flanked by lakes and which is also home to the country’s largest monastery, Tawang Monastery.